M0stafa-Dewidar/SimpleYelp/README.md

 # SimpleYelp
-This is a very simple Android app built using the# Yelp Clone
+This is a very simple Android app built using the Yelp API

 ## *Mostafa Dewidar*